teesloane/snippet-bar/README.md

 ### Which platforms are supported?

 Snippet Bar works on Linux, Mac and Windows.
 But it's still in the testing phase.
-So far, we have Mac and Linux packages available for download on the Releases page.
+So far, we have Mac and Linux packages available for download on the [releases](https://github.com/teesloane/snippet-bar/releases) page.

 ### Are more features on the horizon?